scipy/scipy/doc/source/dev/contributor/quickstart_mac.rst

 in macOS.

-Its companion videos `Anaconda SciPy Dev: Part I (macOS)`_ and `Anaconda SciPy Dev: Part II (macOS)`_ show many of the steps being performed.
+Its companion videos `Anaconda SciPy Dev: Part I (macOS)`_ and `Anaconda SciPy Dev: Part II (macOS)`_ show many of the steps being performed, albeit in a slightly different order.
 This guide may diverge slightly from the videos over time, with the goal of keeping this guide the simplest, up-to-date procedure.

 .. note::